What is the money used for?

 Of course, we can send you an official donation receipt.

 We would like to thank our supporters for their contributions.
 The below table listing our supporters is being continuously expanded.
 You have made a contribution but you do not see your name in the table below?
-Please email us at firstname.lastname@example.org.
+Please send an email to Steffen Moritz (firstname.lastname@example.org).

 - Family Poppinga